orbartal/docker-tester-spring-mongodb/README.md

 ### Use cases and spring profiles

 There are currently 3 spring profiles that define the mongo db that the backend server will use:
 1. test: use embeded mongodb docker run with [testcontainer](https://www.testcontainers.org).
 No changes are needed in the config.
-Good for auto testing.
+Good for auto small testing.
 2. dev: use a local mongo server.
 Fill in details for local DB in application-dev.properties.
-Good for manual testing locally.
+Good for manual testing/debugging locally.
 3. comp: use a set of mongodb dockers that work together as a single service.
 Fill in detail in the compose file.
-Good for e2e testing.
+Good for auto e2e testing.

-There are currently 4 mods to testing the backend:
+There are currently 3 mods to testing the backend:
-1. Running integration test without running the real backend server.
-Using spring profile test.
+1. Running integration test without any external db only a mongodb docker manage by testcontainers.
+Use spring profile test.
-2. Running the backend server as local app togther with a local mongodb.
+2. Running the backend server as local app, in debug mode, togther with a local mongodb or mongodb docker.
 Using spring profile dev.
-3. Running the backend server as a docker directly and connect to another independent mongodb service.
-4. Running the backend server as a docker using compose.
+4. Running the tester, backend and mongodb as a dockers using compose.
 It uses the compose mongodb dockers.

 ### Instructions on how to build the backend and run its test